Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 operations -- metrics -- MTTD
 operations -- metrics -- MTTR
 ops -- toil
-orchestrator -- kubernetes
-organizations
+optimizing anything other than the bottleneck is an illusion.  if you optimize before the bottleneck, you'll have a backlog of materials (data? jobs/tasks?) at the bottleneck.
+If you optimize after the bottleneck, you'll have idle orchestrator -- kubernetes organizations
 PACELC theorem = extension of CAP https://en.wikipedia.org/wiki/PACELC_theorem